Pen & Ink Illustration by Rick Frausto

 7- Contribute directly to the tribe to support their movement.
 Follow this link to learn more and make a donation.

 8- Spread awareness using the power of social media to shed light on what’s happening at Standing Rock and what can be done to help.
-For the sake of time and convenience, feel free to head on over to my instagram feed where I’ve posted several calls to action that you can share by reposting.
-When posting, use the hashtags found on this blogpost to reach a broad audience.
+Use the hashtags found on this blogpost to reach a broad audience.